|The teacher's table sat in front of (and parallel to) the stage|

 remains a complete mystery to me.
 I met him at various times

-in my teenage and adult years, and although I was always per-
+in my teenage and adult years, and though I was always per-

 fectly polite to him, I never forgot the appalling way he had